annaturupi/Assignments-2018/Lab05.md

 To configure our CDN, we are going to follow the steps at ["Getting Started with CloudFront CDN"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html).
 Check that document if you need extra details.

  Review the QuickStart hands-on [Getting Started in the Cloud with AWS](../../../Cloud-Computing-QuickStart/blob/master/Quick-Start-AWS.md) and create a new bucket in 'eu-west-1' region to deposit the web app static content.
-Let us name this bucket *eb-django-express-signup*.
+Let us name this bucket **eb-django-express-signup-YOUR-ID** (YOUR-ID can be your AWS account number or any other distinctive string because you will not be allowed to create two buckets with the same name, regardless the owner).

  <p align="center"><img src="./images/Lab05-8.png " alt="Lab05-8" title="S3 bucket"/></p>